-The Policy Analysis Concentration prepares students to understand and solve the policy problems of importance to the public and not-for-profit sectors.
 A policy analyst is a generalist who works on series of high-level projects.
 The projects and fields vary over time but the underlying analytical framework, methods, and tools apply universally.
 Thus the Policy Analysis elective area includes key analytical courses and a variety of substantive policy area courses.

 Listed below is a sampling of courses in the Policy Analysis area.
 It is important to note that the semester in which a course is offered may change from year to year and additional courses may be offered.
-The Advanced Policy and Advanced Methods classes offered in DC (totaling 28 units) are all tailored to meet the requirements of this elective area.
+The Advanced Policy and Advanced Methods classes offered in DC (totaling 48 units) are all tailored to meet the requirements of this elective area.
 You should consult the current course schedule for updated information.
-If you have questions about this concentration contact Professor Amelia Haviland (amelia@andrew.cmu.edu).

-Course Title Semester Section Units
+Foundation Courses: Semester Section Units

-Number

 90-747 Cost-Benefit Analysis Spring (DC) W 6

 90-823 Program Evaluation Fall (DC) W 12

 94-834 & Applied Econometrics I and II Fall/Spring A1, B2, 12

 94-835 A3, A4

 90-730 Methods of Policy Analysis Fall 12

-90-798 Environmental Policy and Planning Fall 12

-90-810 Population and Policy Fall 12

-94-854 Developing as a Leader Fall/Spring A2, A4 6
+DC students must take in 2 nd year

-90-840 Legislative Policymaking Spring A3 6 90-842 Public Policy Implementation Spring A4 6 90-861 Health Policy Fall A2 6 90-704 Poverty, Inequality and Social Policies: An Fall 12 units International Comparison 90-795 Labor Economic Policy Fall A2 6 units 90-816 Introduction to Migration Policy 6 units 90-810 Population and Policy Fall 12 units 94831 Design and Policy for Humanitarian Impact Fall 12 units 90-860 Policy in a Global Economy Fall A1 6 units 90-734 Urban Policy Spring A4 6 units 94-859 International Crisis Negotiation Exercise Spring A4 3 units 90-726 Money and Politics Fall A1 6 units 90-778 Media and Public Policy Making Fall A2 6 units
+Additional Concentration Courses: Policy Topics I, II, III & IV Fall/Spring W1-4 6 units 90-798 Environmental Policy and Planning Fall 12 units 90-810 Population and Policy Fall 12 units 94-854 Developing as a Leader Fall/Spring A2, 6 units A4 90-842 Public Policy Implementation Spring A4 6 units 90-861 Health Policy Fall A2 6 units 90-704 Poverty, Inequality and Social Policies: An Fall 12 units International Comparison 90-816 Introduction to Migration Policy Fall A2 6 units 90-810 Population and Policy Fall 12 units

+94-831 Design and Policy for Humanitarian Impact Fall 12 units 90-860 Policy in a Global Economy Fall A1 6 units 90-734 Urban Policy Spring A4 6 units 94-859 International Crisis Negotiation Exercise Spring A4 3 units 90-778 Media and Public Policy Making Fall A2 6 units